 First, you'll add the ValueChanged event to the Slider.
 Double-click the slider in the layout to display the Add Event Handler window and choose the ValueChanged event and press OK.

-In the Open event of the View, you can initialize the Tax Percentage label.
-Double-click on the View layout (not on a control) and select the Open event from the Add Event Handler window.
+In the Opening event of the Screen, you can initialize the Tax Percentage label.
+Double-click on the Screen layout (not on a control) and select the Opening event from the Add Event Handler window.
 Click OK and add this code:

 The above code is similar to the code in ValueChanged, so you could extract the code into a common method that is called by both events if you wish.
 The last code to add is for the button, which is used to calculate the tip amounts and display them.
 Select the button in the layout and double-click it to display the Add Event Handler window and add its Action event.
 Use this code to calculate the tip amounts (using the TipCalculator class you created at the beginning) and display the results:

 ResultsTextArea.Text = ResultsTextArea.Text + tipPct.ToString + "%: " + tipValue.ToString + &ua